zhr7777777/echarts-mcp-server/README.md

 ## 🤖 Usage

-To use with Claude Desktop, add the server config:
+To use with `Desktop APP`, such as Claude, VSCode, Cline, Cherry Studio, and so on, add the  MCP server config below.
+On Mac system:

 ```json
 {